JPreusser/JPreusser.github.io/_pages/about.md

 ---

 Hi!
-I am a Ph.D. student in Economics at the University of Bonn.

-Research interests: Economic theory, particularly mechanism design without money.
+I am a postdoctoral researcher at Bocconi University.
+I am interested in microeconomic theory, particularly mechanism design without money.

-You can reach me at `justus.preusser@uni-bonn.de`.
+You can reach me at `justus.preusser@unibocconi.it`.

 You can find my CV [here](https://jpreusser.github.io/files/cv.pdf).